Wednesday, July 25, 2007

 In the early 80's my husband and I traveled to Ireland.
 Man, the dollar was strong!

 It was a great vacation on a modest budget; one of the highlights which we still gleefully recall was our trip to Kevin & Howlin, a famous tweed purveyor in Dublin.
 My husband loves Irish tweed jackets - university style dressing and very practical.
-In those days, especially in Great Britain, central heating was not the norm, and those tweeds really kept people warm.
+In those days, especially in Great Britain, central heating was not the norm, and tweeds really kept people warm.
 They travel well without wrinkling and wear like iron.
 They are far less common now that heating is pretty much taken for granted, both indoors and in cars, and men have switched to three season suits, but they are still classic.

 We were delighted by this quaint, beautiful store and the inventory wowed my husband.
 And the prices, when converted to dollars, were really cheap.